Aircraft Finder

 • Avionics: Equipped with Garmin G1000, GFC-700 autopilot, dual Garmin GTX-33D transponders, Collins DME-42, and TAWS.

-• Interior: Executive layout for 6 passengers, leather seating, aft lavatory with belted seat/toilet, dual executive tables, and wool carpeting.
+• Interior: Executive layout for 6 passengers, refurbished in 2014, featuring Eclipse Blackpool leather seating, dual executive tables, and a belted aft lavatory.

-• Exterior: Matterhorn White base color with medium silver, Las Vegas gold, and black stripes; last painted in 2014.
+• Exterior: Matterhorn white with medium silver, Las Vegas gold, and black stripes, painted in 2014.

-• Additional Features: Raisbeck Crown Wing Lockers, dual aft body strakes, Cleveland main wheels and brakes, 22 cubic foot oxygen system, LED navigation and landing lights.
+• Additional Features: Raisbeck Crown wing lockers, dual aft body strakes, engine fire detection, 22 cubic foot oxygen system, LED navigation and landing lights.

 About this Model